You want smart political talk without the meltdowns?

 I wish I had two hours tonight.

-Um, but it's to me a fascinating interview.
+But it's, to me, a fascinating interview.

-Now, a lot has happened since I've been gone, as it relates to this narrative by the White House and by the Hillary campaign and by every Democrat that the Russians tried to influence the elections.
+Now, a lot has happened since I've been gone as it relates to this narrative by the White House and by the Hillary campaign and by every Democrat that the Russians tried to influence the elections.

 But yet nobody has presented any evidence that anything new has been discovered or is proven to be tied to the Russians influencing this election in any way.

-And what was actually somewhat funny and humorous is the Washington Post, they actually made the claim that the Russians hacked the U.S. electric grid, and they had to correct a story that originally said Russian hackers penetrated a U.S. electric grid by breaching a utility company in Vermont.
+And what was actually somewhat funny and humorous is the Washington Post, they actually made the claim that the Russians hacked the U.S. electric grid.

-Well, then they had to put out a retraction claiming that Russia in fact hacked the grid.
+Well, then they had to put out a retraction claiming that Russia, in fact, hacked the grid.

 Why did they run with the story so fast?